 (i) For contracts administered by the Army, the contracting officer must obtain an evaluation and written determination of the suitability of proposed substitutes for ozone-depleting substances from the organization in (1)(i).

-(ii) The written determination must be based on a certification by a technical representative of theEnvironmental Support Office
+(ii) The written determination must be based on a certification by a technical representative of the Environmental Support Office at the address below in coordination with the requiring activity.
+Elevate any dispute concerning what constitutes a suitable substitute through the requiring activity’s leadership to the Army Acquisition Executive for a final decision.Environmental Support Office

 Headquarters, Department of the Army